-If you are using Websense Web Security, avoid associating keywords with any of the Extended Protection subcategories.
+Avoid associating keywords with any of the Extended Protection subcategories.
 Keyword blocking is not enforced for these categories.

 When a request is blocked based on a keyword, this is indicated on the Websense block page that the user receives.

 Defining keywords